abhaykumarPS/git_first/NEW/netbsd.md

 ---
 name: NetBSD
 category: Operating System
-description: NetBSD is a free, fast, secure, and highly portable Unix-like Open Source operating system.
-It is available for a wide range of platforms, from large-scale servers.
+description: NetBSD is a free and secure operating system similar to Unix.
+It's known for being fast and can run on many different types of computers, from large servers to smaller devices.
 download_url: https://www.netbsd.org/releases/
 works_on_arm: true
 supported_minimum_version: